FEAT: A Linear-Complexity Foundation Model for Extremely Large Structured Data: FEAT

 To further stabilize the optimization space across heterogeneous downstream semantics, we enforce a dynamic loss balancing strategy.
 Because each synthesized multi-task batch contains radically fluctuating proportions of classification samples, regression samples, and masked features, assigning static scalar weights inevitably results in gradient domination or representation collapse.
 To counteract this, the overall loss aggregates each task-specific objective averaged strictly over its valid samples.

 We define $\mathcal{B}_{cls}$ and $\mathcal{B}_{reg}$ as the varying sets of sample indices $i$ natively apportioned to classification and regression tasks in the current batch.
-The dynamically balanced total loss objective is aggregated as:

-where $\ell_{ce}^{(i)}$ calculates the standard cross-entropy penalty given categorical probabilities, and $\ell_{reg}^{(i)}$ leverages a task-level Huber objective homologous to Eq.~\ref{eq:huber_loss} for stable continuous target optimization.
+The dynamically balanced total loss objective is aggregated as: where $\ell_{ce}^{(i)}$ calculates the standard cross-entropy penalty given categorical probabilities, and $\ell_{reg}^{(i)}$ leverages a task-level Huber objective homologous to Eq.~\ref{eq:huber_loss} for stable continuous target optimization.
 Functionally, $|\mathcal{B}_{cls}|$, $|\mathcal{B}_{reg}|$, and $|\mathcal{M}|$ express the absolute cardinality of their specific valid domains.
-The indicator functions $\mathbb{I}_{cls}, \mathbb{I}_{reg}, \mathbb{I}_{mask} \in \{0, 1\}$ operate as computational logical switches—intelligently activating specific loss modules exclusively when their pertinent sets evaluate as non-empty during the stochastic sampling batch.
+The indicator functions $\mathbb{I}_{cls}, \mathbb{I}_{reg}, \mathbb{I}_{mask} \in \{0, 1\}$ operate as computational logical switches activating specific loss modules exclusively when their pertinent sets evaluate as non-empty during the stochastic sampling batch.